-Dunnair and Summit branded products are designed, partially assembled, tested and modified in Ingleburn with major component assemblies sourced from overseas third-party OEM's.
+Dunnair and Summit branded products are designed, partially assembled, programmed, tested and completed in Ingleburn with major component assemblies sourced from overseas third-party OEM's.

 The Group has its own sales and engineering support staff in New South Wales, Victoria and Queensland with distributors in all other Australian states.